CSU Theatre Degree Overview

 Student-focused learning & support

-- During your first year, whether your interest is performance or design and technology, you will be able to participate in a fully realized production: the First Year Seminar project.
+- During your first year, whether your interest is performance or design and technology, you can participate in a fully realized production: the First Year Seminar project.

 - Students reapply for theatre scholarships each year, so even if you don’t come to CSU with a theatre scholarship, you can be considered in subsequent years.

-- Opportunities for students to have their voices heard through a variety of committees, including the Theatre Student Advisory Committee, the Theatre Diversity and Inclusion Committee, and the School of Music, Theatre, and Dance Student Advisory Committee.
+- Opportunities for students to have their voices heard through various committees, including the Theatre Student Advisory Committee, the Theatre Diversity and Inclusion Committee, and the School of Music, Theatre, and Dance Student Advisory Committee.